-- a.
-Individual Pieces.
-Use PS Form 3867, Accountable Mail Matter Received for Delivery, to show the total number of pieces given to each carrier, or as a chargeout record.
-Use symbols on PS Form 3867 to show return receipt or restricted delivery.
-Obtain the signature of the carrier on PS Form 3867.
-If the mail is endorsed for restricted delivery, prepare PS Form 3849 and attach it to the certified article. - b.
-Firm Mail.
-Prepare PS Form 3883 in duplicate for addresses that receive an average of six or more pieces at one time.
+Send Certified Mail, including that for firms, to a unit.
+For Firm Mail, prepare PS Form 3883 in duplicate for addresses that receive an average of six or more pieces at one time.
 Do not include on firm bills articles restricted in delivery to the addressee.
 Handle these as covered in 813.31a.
 Use the duplicates of the firm bill as chargeout and recycle them after the delivery employee turns in receipted bill.